Aiswarya-prasad/honeybee-cross-species-metagenomics/README.md

 Several large files and directories containing results are referenced in the code but not included in the repository.
 The repository includes the code and scripts used to process the data and generate the results.
 The code is provided for transparency and reproducibility of the analysis.
 The raw data files are publicly available and some useful intermediate files for exploration and can be found in the accompanying [Zenodo](https://doi.org/10.5281/zenodo.13732978) repository.

+Note that in order to avoid zipping entire directories together which exceed 10GB even after compression, we moved some sub-directories out of their original locations.
+In order to aid identification they are now names as parentDirName--subDirName.
+For example, the directory `05_assembly/all_reads_assemblies` was moved and is now named `05_assembly--all_reads_assemblies`.
+The original directories were then zipped and uploaded to Zenodo.
+This was done to improve accessibility of some important files and directories which would otherwise have been part of huge zipped files containing several other directories that may not be of interest.

 + Assembled scaffold are in `results/05_assembly/all_reads_assemblies/{sample}_scaffolds.fasta` and `results/05_assembly/contig_fates/` contains the output of whokaryote, Kaiju etc. on the scaffolds
 + The directory `results/06_metagenomicORFs` contains the output of prodigal gene prediction on the scaffolds and filtered ORFs using the script `scripts/filt_orfs.py` which in turn uses files in `results/05_assembly/contig_fates/`
 + All MAGs are in `results/09_MAGs_collection/MAGs/{mag}.fa` with other directories within `results/09_MAGs_collection/` containing various checkM, GTDB annotation and dRep depreplication results